denisecase/datafun-central/content/_index.md

 Then, read about and install the following on your machine.

-1. [Git](tools/git/) - a system for tracking evolving code files and syncing between your machine and GitHub.
+1. [Git](tools/git/) - a system for tracking evolving code files and syncing between your machine and GitHub
-1. [VS Code](tools/vs-code/) - a lightweight editor great for beginners and professionals alike.
+1. [VS Code](tools/vs-code/) - a lightweight editor great for beginners and professionals alike
-1. [Python](languages/python/) - a popular, powerful language for working with data.
+1. [Python](languages/python/) - a popular, powerful language for working with data

 ## Chapters